Published on: 6 April 2014 | Last updated: 2 January 2020

 Although there are a lot of very good cycleways there isn’t in practice a national cycle network.
-The FIAB national cyclists organisation are making heroic efforts to promote a national network, in practice local authorities tend to seem to go their own way with cycleways having their own local names and signage.
-They also seem promote the cycleways as individual discrete entities, so while you’ll see very good signage on a cycleway the signs almost always finish with the cycleway.
+The FIAB national cyclists organisation are making heroic efforts to promote a national network, in practice, local authorities tend to seem to go their own way with cycleways having their own local names and signage.
+They also seem to promote the cycleways as individual discrete entities, so while you’ll see very good signage on a cycleway the signs almost always finish with the cycleway.
 It’s rare to see signed on-road routes for cyclists (although there are very good exceptions in Piemonte and Toscana).
-Local tourist authorities tend (for perfectly understandable reasons) to promote cycleways as destinations in themselves - and it is rare to see them promoting long-distance routes.
+Local tourist authorities tend (for perfectly understandable reasons) to promote cycleways as destinations in themselves — and it is rare to see them promoting long-distance routes.

 Signs on cycleways

 You’ll often find that there are plenty of signs telling you that you are on a cycleway.
-Other signage is much more variable: in some places (like the Mantova area) it can be absolutely excellent, but in other areas it’s more problematic:
+Other signage is much more variable: in some places (like the Mantova area) it can be absolutely excellent, but in other areas, it’s more problematic:

 - where cycleways are signposted the sign will refer to the local name used by the regional or local authority.
 This isn’t so much a problem for the major cycleways, but you it helps to know the local names;

-- if you are on the routes that use quiet roads then a gps with the detailed Open Street Maps map is pretty much essential.
+- if you are on the routes that use quiet roads then a GPS with the detailed Open Street Maps map is pretty much essential.

-Urban cycle lanes and cycleways
+Cycle lanes and cycleways

-There are basically three types of cycle lane:
+There are basically three types of cycleway: